-The aftermath of Cape Girardeau's graduation shooting: What went wrong...
+Aftermath of Cape Girardeau’s graduation shooting: What went wrong, wh...

 "… At this point, my ALICE training with Josh Crowell kicked in.
 I knew what to do.
 Evacuate.
 Immediately. … However, contrary to the training, as I was pulling my family members toward the exit, Dr. Benyon got on the microphone to tell everyone to stay in their seats.
 He said they were checking to see if it was a balloon popping.
 CHS teachers were blocking students who were running to safety and told them to return to their seats.”

-The “Alert” name in the acronym advises that “the sooner you understand you’re in danger, the sooner you can save yourself,” according to alicetraining.com, a website built by a company that gives training.
+The “Alert” name in the acronym advises that “the sooner you understand you’re in danger, the sooner you can save yourself,” according to https://www.alicetraining.com, a website built by a company that gives training.
 “A speedy response is critical.
 Seconds count.
 Alert is overcoming denial, recognizing the signs of danger and receiving notifications about the danger from others.
 Alerts should be accepted, taken seriously and should help you make survival decisions based on your circumstances.”

-The “I” in ALICE, inform, recommends to communicate information in as real time as possible, including communicating a shooter’s location and direction in real time, according to the ALICE website.
+The “I” in ALICE, inform, recommends communicating information in as real time as possible, including communicating a shooter’s location and direction in real time, according to the ALICE website.
 If the shooter is known to be in an isolated section of a building, occupants in other parts of the building can evacuate, while those in direct danger can prepare to counter.

 Administrators declined to address Clubbs’ comments specifically, saying it is a personnel matter.
 But to the larger point of Benyon’s immediate response, Benyon acknowledged he didn’t immediately know the cause of the sound, but he also didn’t want people running into a dangerous situation, if it was an active shooter.